Chimeric Antigen Receptor (CAR) T-cell Therapy Enrolment Process and Forms

 Notice of Collection

-Cancer Care Ontario collects the personal health information on the enrolment form under the authority of the Cancer Act and the Personal Health Information Protection Act.
+Ontario Health (Cancer Care Ontario) collects the personal health information on the enrolment form under the authority of the Connecting Care Act and the Personal Health Information Protection Act.
 The information helps determine patient funding eligibility, and supports reimbursements and provincial health system planning.

-As part of the evaluation of the request, Cancer Care Ontario may need to disclose the patient's personal health information to other administrative programs for health services and insured benefits at the Ministry of Health.
+As part of the evaluation of the request, Ontario Health (Cancer Care Ontario) may need to disclose the patient's personal health information to other administrative programs for health services and insured benefits at the Ministry of Health.

 If you have questions about this collection, send us an email.